syncfusion-content/ej2-angular-docs/ej2-angular/grid/tool-bar/tool-bar-items.md

 ## Custom toolbar items

-Custom toolbar items in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid allow addition of personalized functionality to the toolbar.
+Custom toolbar items in the Angular Data Grid allow addition of personalized functionality to the toolbar.
 These items can be added by defining the [toolbar](https://ej2.syncfusion.com/angular/documentation/api/grid#toolbar) property as a collection of [ItemModel](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel) objects.
 These objects define the custom items and their corresponding actions.
 The actions for customized toolbar items are defined in the [toolbarClick](https://ej2.syncfusion.com/angular/documentation/api/grid#toolbarclick) event.

 By default, custom toolbar items are positioned on the left side of the toolbar.
 The position can be changed by using the [align](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel#align) property of the `ItemModel`.
 The following example demonstrates applying the `align` property with the value `Right` for the "Collapse All" toolbar item.